A Summer of Artistic Discovery in a Magical Setting!

 Activities Calendar 2025

 Now entering its fourth season, this exceptional venue invites you to enjoy a rich and varied cultural program — all free of charge.
-In 2025, let yourself be surprised by three unique outdoor exhibitions, an interactive digital tour, participatory workshops, vibrant performances, open-air concerts, and inspiring talks.
+In 2025, let yourself be surprised by three unique outdoor exhibitions (Primal Body / Future Body, Malvina in the Old Days, and Essential Connections: The Body and the Environment) interactive digital tour, participatory workshops, vibrant performances, open-air concerts, and inspiring talks.

 Come discover how nature and creativity meet at Malvina — a magical place where art comes to life in new and unexpected ways, for visitors of all ages!